EdgeApp/edge-react-gui/README.md

 ### Troubleshooting
 - Whenever you need to install a new npm module, you'll need to restart the app daemon afterwards in order for your bundle to pick it up.
-- If you're having inexplicable persistent problems, it sometimes helps to clean the project. `cd android && ./gradlew clean && rm -rf build && cd ..`
+- If you're having inexplicable persistent problems, it sometimes helps to clean the project.  delete the app from your phone, run `cd android && ./gradlew clean && rm -rf build && cd .. && npm run droid` and then reset the packager like so: `npm start -- --reset-cache`
 - If you get 'airbitz has stopped' from your android device, and you're running a dev build, this means your environment has a problem, NOT the app.
 Run `adb logcat *:E` and reproduce the error, it should give you some stack information, which MIGHT help.